Fixed Exchange Rates When Governments Babysit Currencies

 The Middle Ground: Managed Exchange Rates

-Not all countries go full control-freak with fixed rates, nor do they all let their currencies run completely wild.
+Not all countries go full control-freak with fixed rates, nor do they all let their currencies run completely by themselves.
 Many opt for the middle path - managed exchange rates.

 A managed exchange rate (sometimes called a "dirty float") is like having a currency on a long leash - it can move around freely, but only within certain boundaries.
 If it tries to stray too far, the central bank yanks it back into line.